-Raise your hand if you’ve ever been personally victimized by high student loan payments.
-Us too.
+Raise your hand if you’ve ever felt personally victimized by high student loan payments.
 Refinancing might make you feel a little better.
 Think of it as a debt do-over, only this time you can save money instead of just borrowing it.

 I’m awake now.
 How does it work?

 Refinancing is when you get to say ‘bye’ to your old loan and ‘hi’ to a new one with terms you like better.
 That might mean finding a new lender that pays off the old one in full.
-Then you start paying the new guys every month...until you’re either out of debt or refinance again.
+Then paying the new guys every month...until you’re either out of debt or ready to refinance again.
 It’s the circle of loan life.

 Depending on the new loan and lender, refinancing can help you:

 Get a lower interest rate.
-This means you’ll pay less over time.
+Meaning you’ll pay less over time.

-Lock in an interest rate if you switch from a variable one to fixed.
+Lock in an interest rate if you switch from a variable loan to a fixed one.
 Fixed rates stay the same forever, no matter what the economy’s doing.

 Pay less every month by extending the timeline.